transformerlab/nebula-tower/README.md

 # Credits

-This wouldn't be possible without the awesome work of <a href="https://github.com/slackhq/nebula">Slack Nebula</a>
+This wouldn't be possible without the awesome work of <a href="https://github.com/slackhq/nebula">Slack Nebula</a>.
+If you are looking for enterprise Nebula, you should work with the creators of Nebula at: https://www.defined.net/

 We also use: [Fyne](https://fyne.io/), [SQLite](https://sqlite.org/), [FastAPI](https://fastapi.tiangolo.com/), SQLAlchemy, FastAPI-users, React, [MUI Joy](https://mui.com/joy-ui/getting-started/), Lucide Icons, SWR, and more.